 The top stories of the day as recounted by Kirk Minihane.

-The guys opened the show responding to MFB's MFK.
+The guys opened the show by discussing Belichick's presser Saturday.

 The guys react to comments made by Former Carolina Panthers General Manager Marty Hurney

 After Tom Brady answered questions for a half hour about Deflate-Gate, the guys discuss whether or not they believe him.

 Adam Schefter, ESPN, talks everything Deflate Gate with Lou, Christian and Tim on Patriots Friday